 Buddakan is the second of Stephen Starr’s restaurants’ which first launched in March 2006 and is one of the Meatpacking District’s widely spoken of hot spots.
-It operates in the Chinese domain and is everything you need in an opulent, grand dining hall – high ceilings, chandeliers that costs the same as an average family car, an army of servers and a sound system good enough for any club in Ibiza which booms out very loud lounge music.
-It doesn’t stop there though as there is a bar as you enter the venue serving inventive cocktails with enough style to be sipped at a catwalk before you head down the main dining room via the stairs onlooking the sumptuous dining area.
-Come here if that’s your kinda thing.
+It operates in the Chinese domain and is everything you need in an opulent, grand dining hall – high ceilings, chandeliers that probably cost the same as an average family car, an army of servers and a sound system that belongs in an Ibiza club, which booms out very loud lounge music.
+It doesn’t stop there though, as the bar upon entering the venue serves inventive cocktails with enough style to be sipped at a catwalk show.
+Before you head down to the main dining room via the stairs, you get a view of sumptuous dining area.
+If this is your kinda thing, then come and play.

 Tuna tartare spring roll, crispy shallot, ponzu $15.
 Tuna tartare rocks and to have it in crispy tube form?
 Why not as it works and yes I could have eaten them by the dozen!

 Lobster egg rolls $15 from the dim sum section – granted you wouldn’t be able to find them in a conventional tea house but it does what it says on the tin, more lobster is needed though!

 Hoisin glazed pork belly, spicy shallots, cabbage, steamed ‘buns’ $14.
 Again from the dim sum menu, oddly as it’s not a ‘dim sum’ staple, but this is Asian fusion so it doesn’t matter.
 During 2013 these were hard to find in London so I had to have them, they were ok but not a patch on the ones at Momofuku from a previous trip.